StewAlexander-com/File_Cleanup/README.md

 ## Testing

-The project includes a comprehensive test suite to ensure reliability and correctness of all functionality.
+The project includes a simplified, focused test suite that verifies core functionality with real mock files.

 ### Running Tests

-To run the complete test suite:
+To run the test suite:

 ```bash
 python3 test_file_cleanup.py